abrown33914/drone-project-simulations/README.md

 # Drone Security Simulation Project

 This repository contains scripts and documentation for a project in **Intro to Computer Security**.
-Our focus is on exploring vulnerabilities in drone communication systems—specifically RF jamming—and evaluating software-based countermeasures such as frequency hopping and automated drone behaviors during signal loss.
+Our focus is on exploring vulnerabilities in drone communication systems, specifically RF jamming, and evaluating software-based countermeasures such as frequency hopping and automated drone behaviors during signal loss.

 ---